sebastiantoh/tp/docs/UserGuide.md

 **Format**: `meeting add c/CONTACT_INDEX m/MESSAGE d/START_DATETIME du/DURATION`

-* Adds a scheduled meeting with the contact at the specified `CONTACT_INDEX`.
+* Adds a meeting with the contact at the specified `CONTACT_INDEX`.
 * The index refers to the index number shown in the displayed contact list.
 * The index must be a positive integer 1, 2, 3, …​
 * The start datetime must be in the format `yyyy-MM-dd HH:mm`